ptrckqn/shadibeshai-website/src/pages/lab.md

         latent growth trajectories.
 As a postdoctoral fellow, she will be involved in research focused on improving the mental well-being of Indigenous communities through mindfulness-based interventions.
+    - title: Matea Gerbeza
+      sub: Lab Coordinator
+      body: Matea completed her Honours (2022-23) under Dr. Beshai's supervision.
+She is now Depression Cognition and Culture Lab Coordinator.
+For her honours, Matea examined the associations between dispositional mindfulness and components of mental health literacy, specifically psychological distress recognition and mental help-seeking attitudes.
+        She is graduating (B.A.) in psychology in the Spring of 2023 with High Honours.
+Matea hopes to continue her training in the graduate program in clinical psychology, with a specific interest in adolescent eating disorders and children's anxiety.
+In the meantime, you can find her playing with her dog, Lupin, and cat, Finnick.
+      image: /uploads/25fe5783-0f11-40e7-9060-5d42067a6b71.jpg
     - title: Mabel Yu
       sub: Doctoral Student (Clinical Psychology)
       image: /uploads/mabel-yu.png